 Overview of Nursing Programs at CSUN

-CSUN Nursing programs offer a variety of options for students who are not yet an RN and wish to become one, as well as existing RNs who would like to enhance their educations through a BSN, Public Health Nursing Certificate, or a School Nurse Credential.
+CSUN Nursing programs offer a variety of options for students who are not yet an RN and wish to become one, as well as existing RNs who would like to enhance their education through a BSN, Public Health Nursing Certificate (PHN), or a School Nurse Credential.

 RN to BSN

-The Accelerated BSN program is a cohort-based 15 month program designed for the student who is not currently an RN.
+The Accelerated BSN program is currently in transition.
+Read the message from Dean Farrell J. Webb about the status of the program.
+Program overview: The A-BSN is a cohort-based 15 month program designed for the student who is not currently an RN.
 Students are required to have already earned a Bachelors degree prior to applying to this program.

 School Nurse Credential